Noetherian approximation of algebraic spaces and stacks

 Let $\sK'=\ker(\sQ'\surj p^*\sF)$ and $\sN'_{U'}=\ker(\sQ'|_{U'}\surj (p|_U)^*\sP_{U,\lambda})\subseteq \sK'|_{U'}$.
-As $\sN'_{U'}$ is of finite type, there exists by~\ref{I:E2}, a subsheaf $\sN'\subseteq \sK'$ of finite type such that $\sN'|_{U'}=\sN'_{U'}$.
+As $\sN'_{U'}$ is of finite type, there exists, by~\ref{I:E2}, a subsheaf $\sN'\subseteq \sK'$ of finite type such that $\sN'|_{U'}=\sN'_{U'}$.
 Let $\sP'=\sQ'/\sN'$.
 This is a finitely presented sheaf on $X'$ with a surjection onto $p^*\sF$ such that $\sP'|_{U'}=(p|_U)^*\sP_{U,\lambda}$.
 By Theorem~\pref{T:etnbhd-descent:QCoh}, there is a finitely presented $\sO_X$-module $\sP$ and a surjection $\sP\surj \sF$ which restricts to $\sP_{U,\lambda}\surj \sF|_U$ and $\sP'\surj p^*\sF$ over $U$ and $X'$. \end{proof}

-\begin{proposition} Let $X$ be a quasi-compact and quasi-separated stack and let $\map{p}{X'}{X}$ be \etale{}, representable, surjective and of finite presentation.
+\begin{proposition} Let $X$ be an algebraic stack and let $\map{p}{X'}{X}$ be \etale{}, representable, surjective and of finite presentation.
 Then $X$ is pseudo-noetherian if and only if $X'$ is pseudo-noetherian. \end{proposition} \begin{proof} The condition is necessary by definition.
-To show that it is sufficient, let $\catC\subseteq \catE=\Stack_{\fp,\metale/X}$ be the full subcategory with objects \etale{} and finitely presented morphisms $Y\to X$ such that $Y$ is pseudo-noetherian.
-By the definition of pseudo-noetherian stack, the category $\catC$ satisfies condition~\ref{TI:etdev:first} of Theorem~\pref{T:etnbhd:devissage}.
-That $\catC$ satisfies conditions~\ref{TI:etdev:second} and~\ref{TI:etdev:third} follows from Lemmas~\pref{L:completeness:fin-flat} and~\pref{L:completeness:et-nbhd}.
-Since $X'\in \catC$ we can thus conclude from Theorem~\pref{T:etnbhd:devissage} that $X\in \catC$, i.e., that $X$ is pseudo-noetherian. \end{proof}
+To show that it is sufficient, let $\catD\subseteq \catE=\Stack_{\fp,\metale/X}$ be the full subcategory with objects \etale{} and finitely presented morphisms $Y\to X$ such that $Y$ is pseudo-noetherian.
+By the definition of a pseudo-noetherian stack, the category $\catD$ satisfies condition~\ref{TI:etdev:first} of Theorem~\pref{T:etnbhd:devissage}.
+That $\catD$ satisfies conditions~\ref{TI:etdev:second} and~\ref{TI:etdev:third} follows from Lemmas~\pref{L:completeness:fin-flat} and~\pref{L:completeness:et-nbhd}.
+Since $X'\in \catD$ we conclude from Theorem~\pref{T:etnbhd:devissage} that $X\in \catD$, i.e., that $X$ is pseudo-noetherian. \end{proof}

 \begin{corollary} Every quasi-compact and quasi-separated Deligne--Mumford stack is pseudo-noetherian. \end{corollary}